Todai88/Java-Refresher/Java SE 9 for the impatient/Readme.md

 ----

-This repository will try to solve all the exercises in the book.
+This repo will try to solve all the exercises in the book.
 Each subdirectory will outline any learning outcomes.